Welfare in Japan

 Social welfare, assistance for the ill or otherwise disabled and the old, has long been provided in Japan by both the government and private companies.
 Beginning in the 1920s, the Japanese government enacted a series of welfare programs, based mainly on European models, to provide medical care and financial support.
 During the post-war period, a comprehensive system of social security was gradually established.
+Universal health insurance and a pension system were established in 1960.

 The futures of health and welfare systems in Japan are being shaped by the rapid aging of the population.
 The mixture of public and private funding has created complex pension and insurance systems, meshing with Japanese traditional calls for support within the family and by the local community for welfare recipients.

 The Japanese welfare state

 Japan's welfare state has a non-typical conservative regime.
 Similar to other conservative countries, Japan has an occupational segmented social insurance system.
 Pre-war Japan once adopted a German-style social policy.
 Japan also borrowed ideas of pensions and health from the German system.
 In addition, Japan's welfare state embodies familialism, whereby families rather than the government will provide the social safety net.
 However, a drawback of a welfare state with the familialism is its lack of childcare social policy.

 In Japan, 65% of the elderly live with their children, and the typical household is composed of three generations.
 The difference between Japan's welfare state and the traditional conservative system is the residual welfare state and the significantly low social transfer rate that Japan has.
 The social policies of the 1960s and 1970s were made as a compensation for failed industrial and economic policies.
 The social policy became a platform of electoral strategies only in the 1980s and 1990s, which happened after Japan's Liberal Democratic Party (LDP) lost its domination in the parliament in 1993.
 Also, social welfare programs extended to areas that were not productive and to people like the elderly or disabled who were not productive.
 Finally, the Japanese government provided social care programs to the elderly and children, along with the policy that promoted general equality.
 This contradicted the humanistic aspects of Confucianism's explanation, suggesting it was not appropriate to describe the Japanese welfare system as a "Productivist Welfare Regime".